iciaparicio/explore-cms-en/modulo/crear-modulo/vertical-cards_en-US.md

 ---
-description: >-
-It displays elements in vertical format.
-It is very useful for presenting mobile phone offers, for example.
+description: "It displays elements in vertical format.
+It is very useful for presenting mobile phone offers, for example."
 ---

 # Vertical cards